-Splenic torsion can be an acute (sudden) condition manifested with pain and collapse or it may be more chronic and associated with non-specific signs such as:
+Splenic torsion can be an acute (sudden) condition with signs of pain and collapse or it may be more chronic and your pet may experience non-specific signs such as:

 - intermittent abdominal pain